Contents

 – Daniel Alexander, Corporate Trainer

-The power generation process is full of risks.
-Therefore, it’s vital that your workforce is well-trained and prepared to reduce safety incidents and injuries.
+The energy generation process is full of risks.
+Therefore, it’s vital that your workforce is well-trained and prepared to reduce power plant safety incidents and injuries.

-At Vector Solutions, our Power Generation Online Training Library is designed to teach all the core skills a power generation operator, technician, engineer, or manager needs to do their job.
+At Vector Solutions, our Power Generation Online Training Library is designed to teach all the core skills an operator, technician, engineer, or manager needs to do their job.
 Learn more about the safety and skills training this plan offers in the following sections.

 Power Generation Online Training Library

-Vector Solutions offers a robust power generation curriculum for employees, designed to teach all the core skills a power generation operator or manager needs to do their job.
+Vector Solutions offers a robust curriculum for power plant employees, designed to teach all the core skills an operator or manager needs to do their job.

 Our training library covers a wide range of utility safety topics, including: